reports Package#

 The generated report contains pages, plots and curves, which are configured according to your preferred template.
 The template can be a pltpy configuration file, or you can interactively build a custom template using the functionalities illustrated in the following section.

 You can choose the plotting library that fits your work best and your results will be visualized accordingly.
 Due to the dynamic nature of Jupyter Notebooks, further customization of the report is feasible.
-We encourage you to modify the code in order to adjust the report to your preferences.
+We encourage you to modify the code in order to adjust the report to your preferences or perform additional post-processing and signal processing on the simulation run data.

 The functionality of this package is not restricted to the Jupyter Notebook only.
 You can use it to create standalone plots interactively while coding in msolve.
 To utilize the package in this manner, the only thing you have to do is not specify the Report.output attribute.